rachael-codes/code-by-heart-back-end/README.md

 1. Clone this repository.
 2. Set up a virtual environment: `python3 -m venv venv` and `source venv/bin/activate`.
 3. Install the requirements: `pip install -r requirements.txt`.
-4. Get a free API key from: https://www.jdoodle.com/, and then create a `.env` file with:
+4. Get a free API key from https://www.jdoodle.com/.
+Keep this key private, and create a .env file with:
 ```
 JDOODLE_CLIENT_ID=whatever_your_client_id_is
 JDOODLE_CLIENT_SECRET=whatever_your_client_secret_is